Christensen Group Insurance Article

 By understanding the basics of HSA distributions and taking proactive steps to correct any mistaken distributions, employees like you can maximize the benefits of their HSAs while avoiding costly penalties.
 Remember to keep detailed records, seek professional guidance when needed, and stay informed about changes to HSA rules and regulations to maximize this valuable savings tool.

 Talk to your HR representative if you have any concerns or other benefits-related questions.
+Also check out our employee benefits education resources for more HSA education.

 This Know Your Benefits article is provided by Christensen Group Insurance and is to be used for informational purposes only and is not intended to replace the advice of an insurance professional. © 2024 Zywave, Inc. All rights reserved.